grownjs/grown/README.md

 ### More settings

-Run `grown new -i` to start a new project interactively.
+Run `grown new -y` to start a new project interactively.

 Also, you can specify each preset manually on the command line, e.g.